ssbc/ssb-db/README.md

 ### SecureScuttlebutt#messagesByType ({type: string, live: bool?}) -> PullSource

-retrive messages with a given type.
+retrieve messages with a given type.
 All messages must have a type, so this is a good way to select messages that an application might use.
 Returns a source pull-stream.
 This function takes all the options from [pull-level#read](https://github.com/dominictarr/pull-level#example---reading)
 (gt, lt, gte, lte, limit, reverse, live)